 In the Business Information Entity entitled Cost.
-Budget Period Total.
+Budget Period\ Total.
 Amount, the component Budget Period is a Qualifier Term for the Property Term of Total.
 This is derived from the Core Component of Cost.
 Total.
 Amount.

 - [B28] The name of a qualified Object Class refers to an activity or object within a Business Context.
-It shall be unique throughout the dictionary and may consist of more than one word - [B29] For Basic and Association Business Information Entities, if the Property Term uses the same (or equivalent) word or words as the third component of the Dictionary Entry Name, and the Property Term is not qualified, the redundant word(s) in the Property Term shall be removed from the Dictionary Entry Name. - [B30] The Dictionary Entry Name of an Aggregate Business Information Entity shall consist of the name of the Object Class of its associated Aggregate Core Component and possibly additional Qualifier Term(s) to represent its specific Business Context, followed by a dot, a space character, and the term Details.
+It shall be unique throughout the dictionary and may consist of more than one word. - [B29] For Basic and Association Business Information Entities, if the Property Term is equal to the third component of the Dictionary Entry Name, and the Property Term is not qualified, the Property Term shall be removed from the Dictionary Entry Name. - [B30] The Dictionary Entry Name of an Aggregate Business Information Entity shall consist of the name of the Object Class of its associated Aggregate Core Component and possibly additional Qualifier Term(s) to represent its specific Business Context, followed by a dot, a space character, and the term Details.